 Still, making these paleo and keto bagels is incredibly simple really.
 But, like with any yeasted bread, it does require you take care of a few details to ensure the best possible outcome.

-In my experience, and unlike our staple sandwich keto bread, these low carb bagels don’t collapse much (if at all!) post bake.
+In my experience, and unlike my staple sandwich keto bread, these low carb bagels don’t collapse much (if at all!) post bake.

 You just must ensure your bagels do increase in size substantially while proofing.
 They can even double if you let them, but they do become a bit fluffier.
 And note that grain free yeast doughs do require a little extra warmth.
 For instance, I place my tray on top of my oven as I heat it up (so my tray gets slightly warm and they rise beautifully).
 But you must ensure you don’t overheat them or you’ll kill the yeast.
 Think a warm and humid day at the beach, that’s the ideal temperature.